-Our customers, team members and investors expect us to demonstrate that we collect data appropriately, use it for purposes that advance their interests, and keep it secure.
+Our customers, team members and investors expect us to demonstrate that we collect data appropriately, use it for purposes that advance their interests and keep it secure.
 Our approach to data governance encompasses the protection and appropriate use of data across its lifecycle, and we incorporate data governance proactively as a core consideration in all our business initiatives and technology decisions.

 The BCE Inc. Board of Directors adopted an enhanced data governance policy in 2020, bringing together multiple existing policies and programs in the interrelated areas of privacy, information security, data access management and records management.
+We implemented mandatory data governance training for all employees as part of our biannual code of conduct training program in 2021.
+Also, we communicated information about our Data Governance Policy and the important role each team member must play in this area to all employees in 2021.
+We also created an internal data governance site to centralize resources and answer frequently asked questions for team members.